-How to celebrate
+How to take part

-When is National Baklava Day celebrated in 2022?
+When is National Baklava Day celebrated in 2023?

 National Baklava Day is observed on November 17 each year.